dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

 excerpt: ""
 ---

+> Every person helplessly creates this through life, even before
+> taking a breath.
+We cannot digest as much as we regurgitate.
+It is
+> impossible to destroy.
+On seven continents, its trees bloom and
+> pollinate.

 - [Picture for Geometric Mechanics]

 - egyptian architecture as the most prominently preserved ancient architecture, exerting an archetypical influence on our minds for millinea, even after language was lost.
+  - lead in with this example of how the permanence of geom/mechanics of information ...
+    - maybe refer to 'speculative history of humanity' outline, where i describe how monolithic architecture was a response to information loss from cataclysm and human conflict

 - were the egyptian pyramids a response to a loss of cultural information? they seem to have attempted to build something so